xxv/fuckedometer/README.md

 Usage
 -----

-Please make sure to charge your Presidential Fuckedometer fully before disconnecting it from the power supply for the first time.

 When you first turn on your Presidential Fuckedometer, its status light should be blinking white.
 From your computer, connect to the `Fuckedometer` wifi access point.
 When you are connected, open a web browser and visit